RealVNF/distributed-drl-coordination/README.md

 # Update pip
 pip install -U pip

-# Install the DRL package and its requirements
+# Install the DRL package and its requirements (-e is for dev install)
-pip install -r requirements.txt
+pip install -e .
 ```

 ## Usage